ugurcanalyuz/easy-redis-connector/README.md

 // Create an instance of EasyRedisConnector const options = {
   // Redis connection options
+  // The settings that the async-redis library requests for the connection.
 }
 const redisConnector = new EasyRedisConnector(options)